kevin-allen/autopipy/docs/remote_jupyterlab_server.md

 jupyter lab --no-browser
 ```

-Open a second terminal on your local computer.
+In a second terminal on your local computer, run the following ssh command.
 This command forwards the remote port 8888 onto our local machine’s port 8888.

 ```